Skip to main content Scroll Top

 USFS and BLM are to complete the “Whitebark Pine Rangewide Programmatic Consultation.

-The Secretaries of Ag. and Interior are to “consider and adopt” further Categorical Exclusions (CEs) to streamline the exemption of logging and forest management projects from NEPA (National Environmental Policy Act) standards.
+The Secretaries of Agriculture and Interior are to “consider and adopt” further Categorical Exclusions (CEs) to streamline the exemption of logging and forest management projects from NEPA (National Environmental Policy Act) standards.

 The Secretary of Interior is to “consider and adopt” CEs specifically for the exemption of timber thinning and salvage logging projects from NEPA standards.

-Of these six directives, five are explicitly designed with the intention of increasing the presence of logging on public lands.
-Of those five, three seek to create channels for bypassing environmental review, allowing timber harvesting projects on public land without requiring legitimate consideration for environmental impacts.
+Of these six directives, five are explicitly designed to ramp up logging on public lands.
+Three of those five seek to create channels for bypassing environmental review, allowing timber harvesting projects on public land without requiring legitimate consideration of environmental impacts.
 70% of the Chattooga River watershed is public national forest land managed by the USFS.

-Only one directive does not explicitly seek to increase logging on public lands—the 120-day directive concerning consultation for forest management projects impacting threatened Whitebark Pine forests in the West.
-It is also the only directive that, as of November 2025, has yet to be addressed.
+Only one of these directives does not explicitly seek to increase logging on public lands—the 120-day directive concerning consultation for forest management projects impacting threatened Whitebark Pine forests in the West.

 Status:

-The U.S. Secretary of Agriculture issued a memorandum on April 3rd outlining a comprehensive strategy for the USFS to utilize emergency declarations to significantly increase logging activities across national forests.
-Concurrently, the Forest Service committed to increasing timber harvests on national forests by 25% to meet a target of 4 billion board feet annually by fiscal year 2028 (read more).
+The U.S. Secretary of Agriculture issued a memorandum on April 3rd, 2025 declaring an emergency situation on 112,646,000 acres (or approximately 59%) of national forest lands, and outlining a comprehensive strategy for the USFS to utilize this emergency declaration to significantly increase logging activities across national forests.
+Concurrently, the Forest Service committed to increasing timber harvests on national forests by 25% to meet a target of 4 billion board feet annually by fiscal year 2028.

-Four months later on November 19th, the US Department of Interior announced revisions to the Endangered Species Act that would roll back protections for imperiled species and the places they live to favor development and economic interests.
+On November 19th, 2025, the Department of Interior’s U.S. Fish and Wildlife Service announced revisions to its Endangered Species Act regulations that would roll back protections for imperiled species and their habitats to favor development and economic interests.

 What you can do:

-Executive orders are difficult to oppose, since they themselves do not change policy; however, we urge the public to educate themselves on this EO in particular, since it will doubtlessly continue to serve as a guiding doctrine for future encroachments on our public lands and environmental protections.
+Executive orders are difficult to oppose, since they neither require a vote in Congress nor include a public comment period; however, we urge the public to educate themselves on this EO in particular, since it will doubtless continue to serve as a guiding doctrine for future encroachments on our public lands and environmental protections.

 Date of release: